rust-lang/rust/src/doc/rustc-dev-guide/src/backend/lowering-mir.md

 passes will run to help us generate simpler and more efficient LLVM IR.
 An example of such an analysis pass would be figuring out which variables are SSA-like, so that we can translate them to SSA directly rather than relying on LLVM's `mem2reg` for those variables.
-The anayses can be found in [`rustc_codegen_ssa::mir::analyze`][mirana].
+The analysis can be found in [`rustc_codegen_ssa::mir::analyze`][mirana].

 [mirana]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_codegen_ssa/mir/analyze/index.html

 Usually a single MIR basic block will map to a LLVM basic block, with very few
-exceptions: intrinsic or function calls and less basic MIR statemenets like `assert` can result in multiple basic blocks.
+exceptions: intrinsic or function calls and less basic MIR statements like `assert` can result in multiple basic blocks.
 This is a perfect lede into the non-portable LLVM-specific part of the code generation.
 Intrinsic generation is fairly easy to understand as it involves very few abstraction levels in between